input-output-hk/plutus-pioneer-program/docs/prework/setup/demeter.md

 [Demeter.run](https://demeter.run/) is a cloud environment that provides all the tools required for building and deploying Cardano applications.
 Follow the steps below to set up an account and use this development environment.

 {% hint style="info" %}
-Demeter.run is one of the several projects of the Cardano ecosystem that provides a development environment for creating dApps.
-You are free to use this or any other tool available in the ecosystem.
+Demeter.run is a third party service that provides a cloud-based development environment.
+If you prefer using a local environment, review the [Using Docker guide](docker.md).
 {% endhint %}

 ## Prerequisites